 Brass shrine depicting Lakshminarayana.
-It is Vishnu with his consort Lakshmi.
-Here the four-armed Vishnu holding his consort, Lakshmi, seated on his left lap, seated together on a double lotus.
-His vahana is at the front, diminutive figure of Garuda.
+It is Vishnu and his consort Lakshmi.
+Here, the four-armed Vishnu holding his consort, Lakshmi, is seated together on a double lotus.
+His vahana is at the front, a diminutive figure of Garuda.

-Lower garment of Vishnu is draped in an unusual fashion.
-Normally it is tightly wrapped around the thighs and here it almost looks like a kilt.
-I have seen pictures one Vishnu idol from Chitrapur Math with dhoti draped in similar fashion.
+The lower garment of Vishnu is draped unusually.
+Normally, it is tightly wrapped around the thighs, and here it almost looks like a kilt.
+I have seen pictures of a Vishnu idol from Chitrapur Math with a dhoti draped similarly.

 This is probably from North Karnataka or Maharashtra.
 Brass is commonly used in Maharashtra for making idols.
-The loops at the back of the Prabhavali is typical of that region.
+The loops at the back of the Prabhavali are typical of that region.

-Iconography of Garuda, in this case, is different to that of typical South Indian.
-Notice the human like face and absence of beak like nose and claws in the feet as opposed to toes.
+The iconography of Garuda differs from that of a typical South Indian Garuda.
+Notice the human-like face and absence of beak-like nose and claws in the feet as opposed to toes.

-It is in three sections , Base (Peetha), back plate (Prabhavali) and idol.
+It comprises three sections: Base (Peetha), back plate (Prabhavali) and the idol.
 This is probably from the 18th century.
 This is about 21.5 cm in height.

 Can I have similar one ?